 Lack of Features

-Landlines provide far less features than VoIP services do.
+Landlines provide far fewer features than VoIP services do.
 Landlines do not have an option for multimedia communication.
 With landlines, you will only be limited to audio communication.
 If you want the additional features that VoIP services include and provide, they will come with additional costs.
 Features like SMS, hold music, call recording, call analytics, and much more, are not available from landlines.

 VoIP vs Landline: Final Verdict